Chart Color Schemes

 Gloucester is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Gloucester, as per the latest Census evaluation, 91.1% of dwellings were houses, with the remaining 8.9% consisting of semi-detached properties, apartments, and other types.
-This compares to Non-Metro NSW's figures of 82.6% houses and 17.4% other dwellings.
+Gloucester's dwelling structure, as recorded in the latest Census, consisted of 91.1% houses and 8.9% other dwellings.
+In comparison, Regional NSW had 82.6% houses and 17.4% other dwellings.
 Home ownership in Gloucester stood at 51.7%, with mortgaged dwellings at 21.9% and rented ones at 26.4%.
-The median monthly mortgage repayment was $1,300, below the Non-Metro NSW average of $1,733.
-The median weekly rent in Gloucester was $275, compared to Non-Metro NSW's $330.
-Nationally, Gloucester's median monthly mortgage repayments were significantly lower at $1,300 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.
+The median monthly mortgage repayment was $1,300, below Regional NSW's average of $1,733.
+The median weekly rent figure in Gloucester was $275, compared to Regional NSW's $330.
+Nationally, Gloucester's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing